avbrown/new_film_studio_at_microsoft/README.md

 There are some general best practices for making ROI in movies.
 1. The genres to invest in are horror, mystery, and thriller.
 2. Trust directors over actors.
-3. A good runtime is...
+3. A long runtime is okay.
 4. The best months to release are dependent on genre.